 Despite this slight difference, managing and maintaining positive supplier relationships is important for both procurement categories and is why a structured process that streamlines communication and improves collaboration is essential.

 Keeping up with inventory is a key aspect of ensuring that your business is running without any pauses, hard stops, or incurred costs.
 Depending on the item(s), not knowing what’s available could lead to big issues — especially if it’s something critical like an equipment repair or a mechanical component.

 No matter how big or small a budget is, finding ways to keep costs down is always a goal that companies aim for.
 However, without access to information like payment history, contract and discount terms, or procurement process results, it can become difficult to find opportunities to reduce costs.

 Another thing these direct and indirect procurement challenges have in common?
-They all stem from gaps that can be easily patched with a low-code automation platform.
+They all stem from gaps that can be easily patched with a procurement automation platform.

 Buyer’s Guide to Automation PlatformsDownload now

-- Low-code means no technical or coding knowledge is required to quickly scale procurement solutions.
+- No-code means no technical or coding knowledge is required to quickly scale procurement solutions.
 This means procurement managers can build a structured process that promotes transparency.

 - Integrate your existing software to centralize communication, information, and updates to reduce friction between procurement teams and internal clients.

 - Eliminate manual, repetitive tasks with customizable process automations to get back time better spent on strategic sourcing.